 Start taking Zoely on the first day of your period.
 This means you will be protected from pregnancy right away.
 If you start it later than this, you will need to be sure you are not already pregnant, and use an additional barrier method of contraception for the first 7 days.
 To switch to Zoely from a different combined contraceptive pill, wait until you reach the end of your current pack and begin taking Zoely the next day.
 You can swap to Zoely at any time if you are using the progestogen-only pill but you will need to use additional contraception for the first 7 days to ensure you are protected against pregnancy.

 Each active pill contains 2.5mg of nomegestrol and 1.5mg estradiol.

 If you miss one of the yellow placebo pills, discard it and take the next one as usual.
 Or if it was the last pill in your pack, begin your pill-free week.
 Your contraception will not be affected.
 If you miss an active white pill, the action you should take will depend on where you are in your cycle.
 It's considered a missed pill if you are 24 hours or later in taking it.

-If you take a pill later than usual, this won't affect your contraception.
+If you take a pill later than usual, but within 24 hours of the usual time, this won't affect your contraception.
 It is considered a missed pill if it has been more than 24 hours since you were due to take it so if you have taken it within this time frame there is nothing to worry about.